01Tobacco consumption pattern in India is unique

 Tobacco & Tobacco Products are a large contributor to the Government's Tax Revenue.
 As per the Lok Sabha, Unstarred Question No. 1499 dated 28th July 2023, tobacco products including pan masala generate Tax revenues amounting to more than Rs.72,000 crores annually.
 Legal cigarettes contribute a very high proportion of the total tobacco tax revenue despite accounting for just 9% share of tobacco consumption.

 03Tobacco is a very important commercial crop in India

 India is the world’s 2nd largest producer and a major exporter of tobacco.
 With an estimated annual production of 800 million kgs., tobacco is an extremely important commercial crop in the country, providing livelihood to 45.7 million people.

-Illegal Cigarette trade accounts for as much as 1/5th of the Cigarette Industry in India, causing an annual revenue loss of Rs.
-9,000 crores.
+Illegal Cigarette trade accounts for as much as 1/3rd of the legal Cigarette Industry in India, causing an annual revenue loss of estimated Rs.
+18,500 crores per annum.

-Extremely high and constantly increasing tax rates on Cigarettes provide a profitable opportunity for tax evasion thereby encouraging growth in illegal trade.
-As a result, illegal cigarette trade in the country has more than doubled since 2004 making India the fastest growing and 4th largest illegal cigarette market in the world.
+Extremely high tax rates on Cigarettes provide a profitable opportunity for tax evasion thereby encouraging growth in illegal trade.

 Recent Additions & Highlights